 The fantastic thing about growing herbs is they require little maintenance and you can pretty much grow them anywhere.
-Most herbs will thrive in containers and will provide you with plenty of fresh leaves to use in cooking.
+Growing herbs in containers is very easy and the plants will thrive in pots, and will provide you with plenty of fresh leaves to use in cooking.

 Ideal herbs to grow in containers include:

 Never plant invasive herbs such as mint and lemon balm in a container with other herbs.
 They will swamp the other plants and take over.
 It’s better to grow them in separate pots instead.

 A container can be anything from an old bucket or olive tin to a window box, hanging basket, or wooden trough.
 It doesn’t matter what form it takes, as long as it can hold enough compost to support the herbs and has drainage holes for water to escape out of.

 First you will need to check there are adequate drainage holes.
 It’s better to have a few small ones rather than one large one, as less soil will escape from the pot.
 If there aren’t any holes, carefully drill some in or hammer a nail through the base several times.
 Then line the base with old crocks, stones or grit.
 This mimics the natural conditions the herbs would grow in; it also ensures that if the pot is sitting in water (such as a dish), the water will still drain from the soil.

 If you are planting your herbs in terracotta pots, line them with plastic bags (but make sure there is a large hole at the bottom of it).
 An old compost bag is ideal.
 This will prevent water evaporating from the sides of the pot and prevent the plants from drying out.